Salouo/reflective-actions-decision-assistant/README.md

 # 💗 Reflective Actions Decision Assistant

-## Introduction
+## 💬 Introduction
-This project aims to develop a support robot that can understand **ambiguous** user commands and proactively perform helpful actions.
-Our current method leverages the reasoning power of Large Language Models (LLMs) and Vision-Language Models (VLMs) to predict the best actions in a living-room scenario.
+This project aims to let Vision-Language Models (VLMs) and Large Language Models (LLMs) act as an assistant that can understand **ambiguous** user commands and proactively perform reflective actions.
+We leverages the reasoning power of VLMs and LLMs to predict the best actions in real-world scenarios.

 The **system prompt** guiding the model is shown below: